flamingo-stack/openframe-oss-tenant/openframe/monitoring/README.md

 ## Extensibility
 • Add new rules in Prometheus or new Grafana dashboards as microservices expand.
 • Alert rules are typically stored in separate YAML or integrated into the main prometheus.yml.

+## Troubleshooting
+• Check the Prometheus console to confirm your targets are “UP.”
+• Monitor the Grafana logs if dashboards fail to load or show data.
+• Use alertmanager logs or UI to debug missing or misfired alerts.